 You would receive on the job training from senior staff or management covering for example, the collection's history, health and safety policy and security systems.

-For museum staff with appropriate qualifications, the Museums Association (MA) offers a programme of continuous professional development, leading to the Associateship of the Museums Association (AMA), which takes between 2-3 years to complete.
+For museum staff with appropriate qualifications, the Museums Association (MA) offers a programme of continuing professional development, leading to the Associateship of the Museums Association (AMA), which takes between 2-3 years to complete.
 Details are on the MA website.

 With experience and further skills, you may be able to move around in either the public or private sector.